A New Look at the Position Operator in Quantum Theory: Discussion: is it possible to avoid the WPS paradoxes in standard theory?

 \section{Discussion: is it possible to avoid the WPS paradoxes in standard theory?}

-As shown in the preceding section, if one assumes that photons coming to Earth do not interact with the interstellar or interplanetary medium and with each other then a standard treatment of the WPS effect contradicts the facts that there is no blurring of astronomical images, anisotropy of the CMB radiation, GRBs and pulsars are observable, communication with space probes is possible and the Shapiro delay can be explained in classical theory.
+As shown in the preceding section, if one assumes that photons coming to Earth do not interact with the interstellar or interplanetary medium and with each other then a standard treatment of the WPS effect leads to several paradoxes.
 Hence a question arises whether this assumption is legitimate.

-As shown in textbooks on quantum optics (see e.g. Ref. \cite{Mandel}), quantum states describing the laser emission are strongly coherent and the approximation of independent photons is not legitimate.
+As shown in textbooks on quantum optics (see e.g. Refs. \cite{Mandel,Scully}), quantum states describing the laser emission are strongly coherent and the approximation of independent photons is not legitimate.
 As shown in Sec. \ref{coherent}, the WPS effect in coherent states is pronounced in a much less extent than for individual photons.
 However, laser emission can be created only at very special conditions when energy levels are inverted, the emission is amplified in the laser cavity etc. At the same time, the main part of the radiation emitted by stars is understood such that it can be approximately described as the blackbody radiation and in addition a part of the radiation consists of photons emitted from different atomic energy levels.
 In that case the emission of photons is spontaneous rather than induced and one might think that the photons can be treated independently.
 Several authors (see e.g. Ref. \cite{Letokhov} and references therein) discussed a possibility that at some conditions the inverted population and amplification of radiation in stellar atmospheres might occur and so a part of the radiation can be induced.
 This problem is now under investigation.
 Hence we adopt a standard assumption that a main part of the radiation from stars is spontaneous.
 In addition, there is no reason to think that radiation of GRBs, radio antennas, space probes or pulsars is laser like.

 The next question is whether the interaction of photons in the above phenomena is important or not.
 As explained in standard textbooks on QED (see e.g. Ref. \cite{AB}), the photon-photon interaction can go only via intermediate creation of virtual electron-positron or quark-antiquark pairs.
 If $\omega$ is the photon frequency, $m$ is the mass of the charged particle in the intermediate state and $e$ is the electric charge of this particle then in the case when $\hbar\omega\ll mc^2$ the total cross section of the photon-photon interaction is \cite{AB}